alkamauss/content/sites/dev.mauss/posts/django-quick-setup-guide-with-gitlab-and-heroku/+article.md

     django-admin startproject your_project_name
     ```

-2. create new app using command inside your project folder
+2. create new app using command inside your project directory

     ```bash
     django-admin startapp your_app_name